3Hren/blackhole/README.md

   - [ ] For handlers.
   - [ ] For loggers.

+## Experimental
+Note, that there are some symbols, that are wrapped into `experimental` namespace.
+These symbols don't adhere semantic versioning and, well... experimental.
+Use them with caution and only, where you want to try super-unstable features, which can be changed or even dropped.

 ## Formatters

 Formatters in Blackhole are responsible for converting every log record passing into some byte array representation.
 It can be either human-readable string, JSON tree or even [protobuf](https://github.com/google/protobuf) packed frame.